mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 datagram frame.

 {{!RFC3550}} specifies that RTP sessions need to be transmitted on different transport addresses to allow multiplexing between them.
-RTP over QUIC uses a different approach to leverage the advantages of QUIC connections without managing a separate QUIC connection per RTP session.
+RoQ uses a different approach to leverage the advantages of QUIC connections without managing a separate QUIC connection per RTP session.
 QUIC does not provide demultiplexing between different flows on datagrams but suggests that an application implement a demultiplexing mechanism if required.
 An example of such a mechanism are flow identifiers prepended to each datagram frame as described in {{Section 2.1 of ?I-D.draft-ietf-masque-h3-datagram}}.
-RTP over QUIC uses a flow identifier to replace the network address and port number to multiplex many RTP sessions over the same QUIC connection.
+RoQ uses a flow identifier to replace the network address and port number to multiplex many RTP sessions over the same QUIC connection.